113ll3/Ibmclouddocscli/idt/commands.md

 * Python
 * Swift

-Files that are created by using the `ibmcloud dev enable` command are saved with a `.merge` file extension if there are name conflicts with existing files in the app folder.
+Files that are created by using the `ibmcloud dev enable` command are saved with a `.merge` file extension if name conflicts occur with existing files in the app folder.

 ### enable command parameters
 {: #enable-parameters}